drigomedeiros/simpleappjs/README.md

 ### Usage example

-In this same repository you can find an usage example of Simple App JS on ["https://github.com/drigomedeiros/simpleappjs/tree/simple_example"] (branch simple_example).
+In this same repository you can find an usage example of Simple App JS on ["https://github.com/drigomedeiros/simpleappjs/tree/admin-lte"] (branch admin-lte).
 Do the same steps to have the application builded: 1) `npm install`; 2) `npm run start`.
 Access [http://localhost:1234](http://localhost:1234) in the browser and see it working.

 In this example I'm reproducing the AdminLTE showcase.